This post was last updated on June 29, 2021.

 - Make sure to let employees who are sent home sick know that there is an EI sickness benefit for those forced to quarantine due to COVID19, they can contact EI for more information.

 Public health experts have advised everyone to wash their hands regularly to prevent the spread of COVID-19.
 It can be harder for people using wheelchairs to do so if they are always touching their wheelchairs, or using their teeth to compensate for poor hand function.
 It is important that you also wipe your wheelchair wheels, high-touch areas you use to transfer, and joystick or armrests every time you wash your hands.
-See the hand hygiene guide here, developed by John Shepherd at the University of Toronto, in collaboration with SCI BC and other SCI organizations.

 Dr. Jennifer Grant, an Infectious Diseases specialist at Richmond Hospital indicated that the mechanical forces that typical wheelchair wheels experience mean that the virus is unlikely to survive there, however, the virus can last a long while on metal and plastic coatings used for wheelchair push rims, meaning that it’s important to wipe down your wheels and pushrims when you wash your hands.
 More on this in our Ask an Expert: Infectious Disease article.